Current Environment: Production

 The guidelines give members of a student’s educational planning team a place document key information, including:

-• and the student’s overall use and access to hearing assistive technology
+• Student’s overall use and access to hearing assistive technology

 The complete guidelines are available to download here: Students with Cochlear Implants: Guidelines for Educational Planning (PDF).